cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/real-time/kafka.rst

 **kafka.topic:** Topic of the messages.

-**kafka.zookeeper:** The connect string location of Zookeeper.
+**kafka.zookeeper:** The connect string location of ZooKeeper.
 Either this or the list of brokers is required.

 **kafka.brokers:** Comma-separated list of Kafka brokers.
-Either this or the Zookeeper connect info is required.
+Either this or the ZooKeeper connect info is required.

 **kafka.default.offset:** The default offset for the partition.
 Default value is kafka.api.OffsetRequest.EarliestTime.